neheller/kits21/kits21/evaluation/README.md

 The following procedure is not strictly necessary for evaluating predictions, but we would like to be consistent and use the same segmentations for algorithm evaluation and inter-rater agreement.

-When generating sampled segmentations with the intent of computing the inter-rater variability we cannot compare samples segmentations that have an overlap between their instance annotations.
+When generating sampled segmentations with the intent of computing the inter-rater disagreement we cannot compare samples segmentations that have an overlap between their instance annotations.
 To illustrate this, we use a simple example that only has a kindey label (no tumor and cyst).
 We use `kidney_i1a1` as abbreviation for kidney instance 1 annotation 1.

-- computing the inter-rater variability between `kidney_i1a1_i2a1` and `kidney_i1a2_i2a2` is valid because for none of the instances there are shared annotations
+- computing the inter-rater disagreement between `kidney_i1a1_i2a1` and `kidney_i1a2_i2a2` is valid because for none of the instances there are shared annotations
-- computing the inter-rater variability between `kidney_i1a1_i2a1` and `kidney_i1a2_i2a1` is not valid because i2a1 was used to construct both segmentations.
-This would result in an underestimation of the inter-rater variability because parts of the segmentations perfectly overlap
+- computing the inter-rater disagreement between `kidney_i1a1_i2a1` and `kidney_i1a2_i2a1` is not valid because i2a1 was used to construct both segmentations.
+This would result in an underestimation of the inter-rater disagreement because parts of the segmentations perfectly overlap

-To prevent underestimation of the inter-rater variability we generate 'groups' of sampled segmentations.
+To prevent underestimation of the inter-rater disagreement we generate 'groups' of sampled segmentations.
 Within each group, none of the annotations are shared and members of each group can be evaluated against each other (therefore each group has as many samples as there are annotations per instance).
-To get a more robust estimate of the inter-rater variability of a case, we generate multiple groups of sampled segmentations and average the inter-rater disagreement across groups.
+To get a more robust estimate of the inter-rater disagreement of a case, we generate multiple groups of sampled segmentations and average the inter-rater disagreement across groups.

 You can generate the groups yourself by running `python kits21/annotation/sample_segmentations.py`.
 Sampling is